rosenkolev1/Snake-Game---CPlusPlus-and-SDL/README.md

 7) More info in the ```GlobalParams``` header file for what the different parameters do.

-# More detailed look at the classes
+# More detailed look at the classes/files

 1) Snake Project 2.cpp - Contains 3 functions.
 One is the main function.
 Another function starts the unit tests (the unit tests finish before the game actually starts, their result is printed to the console).
 The last function start the actual game.
 In this function, we can choose to enable or disable the autoplay feature via ```params.disableAutoPlay()``` and ```params.enableAutoPlay()```.
 The ```GlobalParam``` object, which gives us many important game parameters, is created there and passed to the ```GameApp``` object.

-2) GameApp object - Contains many functions for manipulating the game state.
+2) GameApp - Contains many functions for manipulating the game state.
 It can move the snake, determining if it is game over or game won, retrieve tiles based on tile coordinates, create hamiltonian cycles, reset the game state, parse user input...
 It also calls the ```GameUI::renderTick(GameState state)``` function, which tells the renderer to render the game based on its current state.

-3) GameState object - A model object which contains the current game state.
+3) GameState - A model object which contains the current game state.
 It does not contain the ```GlobalParams``` directly, but has access to them.
 The ```GlobalParams``` are meant to not be changed once set (but ```GlobalParams``` member of ```GameState``` cannot be const because that causes big problem with trying to copy the model state and also other things...).
 The game state however, can be changed all we want.
 Of course, it is the ```GameApp``` that changes the game state as necessary.
 The game state is passed to the ```GameUI``` via the ```GameUI::renderTick(GameState state)``` function, where the renderer renders things on the screen based on what is inside the game state (and also based on the ```GlobalParams```, of course).

 4) GameUI - It is responsible for loading all the needed textures and rendering them on the screen, using the ```GameState``` object and ```GlobalParams```.